Want to save more money and curious about how to live a frugal life? Learn what frugal living is and 40 of the best (and easiest) frugal living tips!

 If there are items you frequently use, consider purchasing these in bulk.
 Great examples are toilet paper, soap and cereal.

 Snagging these in bulk from stores like Costco and Sams Club usually means the price per unit is lower.
 This also typically means you need to make fewer trips to the store, too!

 Keep in mind that if you purchase any perishable items in bulk, you’ll want to cook those and freeze them before they expire to prevent waste.

 7. Save even more while shopping.

 Groceries can still be expensive even when you try to only purchase items on sale or buy in bulk.
-Luckily, there are even more ways to save money while shopping, like using coupons, cashback apps, store loyalty programs and more.
+Luckily, there are even more ways to save money while shopping, like using coupons, cashback apps, store loyalty programs, earning gift cards and more.

 I love using cash back apps like Ibotta to save a few extra dollars after a shopping trip.
 It might only be a small amount each time, but it adds up!

 This one can be a hard habit to break!
 It’s incredibly easy to click “purchase now” on items with how simple e-commerce has made our lives.
 How many of us have made a late-night purchase that has snowballed into more than one item and a big bill down the road?

 Learning how to curb impulse buying is a crucial part of frugal living and saving more money.
 Really make an effort to only purchase the things you truly need.

 Easy ways to help curb impulse buying include not going to the grocery store hungry (I’ve been super guilty of this and have walked out with WAY more food than I needed) and not saving your card information on shopping apps and websites.